-- a. the quantitative limits applying in the risk management of the Scheme; - b. the methods used in relation to (a); and - c. any recent development of the risk and yield of the main categories of investment.
+- (a) the quantitative limits applying in the risk management of the Scheme; - (b) the methods used in relation to (a); and - (c) any recent development of the risk and yield of the main categories of investment.

-28.7.
 Money Laundering

-As a result of legislation in force in the UK to prevent money laundering, firms conducting investment business are required to maintain procedures to combat money laundering.
+The EC Money Laundering Directive has been implemented in the UK by measures added to the Criminal Justice Act 1993 and by the Senior Management Systems Arrangements and Controls Sourcebook.
+As a result, firms conducting investment business are required to maintain procedures to combat money laundering.
 In order to implement these procedures, in certain circumstances Unitholders may be asked to provide some proof of identity when buying or selling Units.
 In the latter case the Manager cannot pay the proceeds until satisfactory evidence has been received.

-Please refer to paragraph 28.12 ('Electronic Verification') for details of resources the Manager may access to verify information on you.
+Please refer to paragraph 'Electronic Verification' below for details of specific resources we may access to verify information on you.

-28.8.
 Non-Accountability for profits